There are many things to contemplate when it comes to running your home.

-Heating equipment were never designed to last as long as your home.
+Heating units were never designed to last as long as your home.
 Better, more efficient technology is coming out all the time.
 But how long should your heating system last?
 The magic number for a furnace or boiler is 15 years.
-But keep in mind many old furnaces operate at an efficiency of just 65 percent or poorer!
+But keep in mind many old heating systems operate at an efficiency of just 65 percent or poorer!
 A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your wallet.

 4. Excessive Noise

 Other noises like squealing, jolting, clinking, or banging could be signs of a mechanical matter.
-It could be as straightforward as a worn belt, but it may mean an internal component of your unit has loosened or come completely disconnected.
+It could be as straightforward as a worn belt, but it may mean an internal component of your unit has loosened or come completely detached.

 5. Temperature and Comfort Issues